roman-milk/roman-milk.github.io/cvsn.md

  "Why would you even want me?"
 I asked plaintively.

  "Because I love you.
 And I thought you loved me.
 I hoped you did."
 I could now see the moisture in her eyes, and I felt my heart shattering.
-Report_Story #2